Sloth: Diet

 Baby sloths learn what to eat by licking the lips of their mother.
-All sloths eat the leaves of the cecropia.
+All sloths eat the leaves of Cecropia.

-Two-toed sloths are omnivorous, with a diverse diet of insects, carrion, fruits, leaves and small lizards, ranging over up to 140 ha.
+Two-toed sloths are omnivorous, with a diverse diet of insects, carrion, fruits, leaves, and small lizards, ranging over up to 140 ha.
 Three-toed sloths, on the other hand, are almost entirely herbivorous (plant eaters), with a limited diet of leaves from only a few trees, and no other mammal digests its food as slowly.

 They have made adaptations to arboreal browsing.
 Leaves, their main food source, provide very little energy or nutrients, and do not digest easily, so sloths have large, slow-acting, multi-chambered stomachs in which symbiotic bacteria break down the tough leaves.
 As much as two-thirds of a well-fed sloth's body weight consists of the contents of its stomach, and the digestive process can take a month or more to complete.

 Three-toed sloths go to the ground to urinate and defecate about once a week, digging a hole and covering it afterwards.
 They go to the same spot each time and are vulnerable to predation while doing so.
 Considering the large energy expenditure and dangers involved in the journey to the ground, this behaviour has been described as a mystery.
 Recent research shows that moths, which live in the sloth's fur, lay eggs in the sloth's feces.
 When they hatch, the larvae feed on the feces, and when mature fly up onto the sloth above.
 These moths may have a symbiotic relationship with sloths, as they live in the fur and promote growth of algae, which the sloths eat.
 Individual sloths tend to spend the bulk of their time feeding on a single "modal" tree; by burying their excreta near the trunk of that tree, they may also help nourish it.

 Reproduction

 The pale- and brown-throated three-toed sloths mate seasonally, while the maned three-toed sloth breeds at any time of the year.
 The reproduction of pygmy three-toed sloths is currently unknown.
-Litters are of one newborn only, after six months' gestation for three-toed, and 12 months' for two-toed.
+Litters are of one newborn only, after six months' gestation for three-toed, and 12 months for two-toed.
 Newborns stay with their mother for about five months.
 In some cases, young sloths die from a fall indirectly because the mothers prove unwilling to leave the safety of the trees to retrieve the young.
 Females normally bear one baby every year, but sometimes sloths' low level of movement actually keeps females from finding males for longer than one year.
 Sloths are not particularly sexually dimorphic and several zoos have received sloths of the wrong sex.

 The average lifespan of two-toed sloths in the wild is currently unknown due to a lack of full-lifespan studies in a natural environment.
-Median life expectancy in human care is about 16 years, with one individual at the Smithsonian Institution's National Zoo reaching an age of 49 years before her death.
+Median life expectancy in human care is about 16 years and one individual at the Smithsonian Institution's National Zoo reached an age of 49 years before her death.